 The LACDA submits a balanced budget where the projected expenditures are equal to the projected revenue.
 The agency administers budget control; the organization cannot spend funds unless the required budgetary authority and revenues are available.
 The agency permits the transfer of budgeted funds from one fund to another via a budget amendment only with the appropriate approvals.
 In addition, the Board of Commissioners may grant mid-year budgetary increases for specific program needs.
-The LACDA ensures the balanced budget structure is maintained on an ongoing basis in order to protect its fiscal integrity.
+The LACDA ensures the balanced budget structure is maintained on an ongoing basis in order to protect its fiscal integrity, while complying to financial policies.